THE PATH’S LEADERSHIP

-Many lay and clergy volunteers in CCJN have contributed in significant ways to the concept and content of the Path.
-Here are two examples of the individuals who are contributing their passion, commitment, unique gifts, life experience, and insight:
+Many lay and clergy volunteers in CCJN have played a vital role in shaping both the concept and content of the Path.
+Here are a few inspiring individuals who bring their passion, commitment, unique gifts, life experience, and insight to this shared work.

 SUE SWANSON